PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Add comments when a reviewer needs help to understand your changes.

-* Update existing comments when you are changing the corresponding code.
+* Update/remove existing comments when you are changing the corresponding code.

 * Make sure the added/updated comments are accurate and easy to understand.